 Next: Where can I buy alcohol in Egypt?

 Alcohol is not sold in the supermarkets in Egypt, but it’s actually very easy to buy it.
 You can buy takeaway bottles from each restaurant and bar that are serving alcohol.
 Just place an order, and they’ll pack the bottles for you.

-You can also order alcohol on-line.
+You can also order alcohol online.
 Yes, you read right.
-There are companies that are delivering alcohol beverages wherever you want.
+There are companies that are delivering alcoholic beverages wherever you want.
 You select what you want, then you set up your location and they will bring the alcoholic beverages to you.
 The companies that are delivering alcohol in Egypt are Drinkies and Cheers.

 Drinkies has many stores in Cairo, but they also have a store in El Gouna from where they deliver to Hurghada.
 They also have shops in Alexandria, Ain El-Sokhna, El Fayoum, Tanta, Mahalla, Sharm El Sheikh, Luxor and Port Said.
 Check the locations from here.